-Is it okay to deep condition natural hair everyday?
+Is it okay to deep condition natural hair every day?

-No, you shouldn’t deep condition your natural hair everyday however it should be done regularly.
+No, you shouldn’t deep condition your natural hair every day however it should be done regularly.
 You should condition your hair after every wash to make it soft and manageable but washing every day may be too often and might disrupt the protein and balance the hair needs.

 Does deep conditioning grow hair?

 Yes, deep conditioning can help you grow your hair.
-Regular deep conditioning can help stimulate nutrients and lock in moisture which in turn improve the health of your hair.
+Regular deep conditioning can help stimulate nutrients and lock in moisture which in turn improves the health of your hair.
 They may also help prevent breakage and make it less prone to damages.

 What should I do after deep conditioning my hair?

-After deep conditioning, your hair, rinse your hair with cold water to close to get rid of build-ups and close the hair cuticles and allows the deep conditioner to penetrate into your hair.
+After deep conditioning, your hair, rinse your hair with cold water to close to get rid of build-ups and close the hair cuticles, and allows the deep conditioner to penetrate into your hair.
 Then you can go ahead to style your hair.